 Since then, many thousands of parents and their babies have joined the ranks of HypnoBirthing families.
-Today, HypnoBirthing is taught in twenty-two countries, and more locations are being added on a regular basis.
+Today, HypnoBirthing is taught all over the world.

-HypnoBirthing is based on the work of Dr Grantly Dick-Read, an English physician, and whose principles are also the foundation of the National Childbirth Trust (NCT).
+Hypnobirthing is based on the work of Dr Grantly Dick-Read, an English Obstetrician, whose principles are also the foundation of the National Childbirth Trust (NCT).

 In his book “Childbirth Without Fear”, originally published in 1933, he states that: